Skip to content

 Our Vision

-Our vision is to be a worshipping, growing and transforming Christian presence at the heart of every community.
-We want to be a Church for a Different World.
+Our vision is for Manchester Diocese to be a worshipping, growing, transforming Christian presence at the heart of every community.

 These priorities align with the Church of England’s overall vision which is to create a church of missionary disciples, where mixed ecology is the norm, and whose membership is becoming younger and more diverse.